Free Credit Score Check

 Doing a credit score check and being aware of its limitations is essential.
 Maintaining your credit utilisation below 30% of your available credit limit is advised.

-Select the loan amount
+Select the loan amount.

 You should weigh all the aspects while deciding on the loan amount.
-If you owe a large amount relative to your total credit limit or income, it can lower your score because it may indicate a higher risk of default.
+If you owe a significant amount relative to your total credit limit or income, it can lower your score because it may indicate a higher risk of default.

-Maintain a balanced Credit Mix
+Maintain a balanced Credit Mix.

-Think before becoming a Guarantor
+Think before becoming a Guarantor.

 Being a guarantor carries some risk because your credit score will suffer if the primary borrower defaults.
 Accepting such arrangements should only be done if you are confident in the borrower's ability to repay and their financial stability.